-- 11.1 All staff pay, and benefits are at the authorised rates in force at the time and have the necessary approval in line with CEO and Board decisions. - 11.2 Amendments to the payroll master file are authorised, accurate and complete. - 11.3 Statutory and voluntary deductions are appropriately authorised and correctly deducted. - 11.4 Third party submissions and payments are timely and accurate. - 11.5 All payments and statutory documentation given to staff are timely, accurate and paid to bona fide employees. - 11.6 Payroll master file and payroll processing are secure and confidential. - 11.7 Payroll accounts and reports are reconciled and reviewed monthly. - 11.8 PRSA's are correctly stated and accounted for. - 11.9 Terminations of employment are properly assessed, authorised, and recorded. - 11.10 Third party funders of staff are invoiced. - 11.1 All staff pay, and benefits are at the authorised rates in force at the time and have the necessary approval in line with CEO and Board decisions - 11.1.1 The rates of pay are set according to the employee contract.
-Part-time staff are paid based on the hours worked, each Department budget holder sends a list of the hours worked to the Finance Director on the last Tuesday of the Month to be processed on Wednesday and paid by EFT on the last Friday of the month (in December salaries are paid the last Friday before Christmas).
-The process of recording the hours worked is agreed with the Department head to enable the timely processing of the payroll.
+- 11.1 All staff pay, and benefits are at the authorised rates in force at the time and have the necessary approval in line with CEO and Board decisions. - 11.2 Amendments to the payroll master file are authorised, accurate and complete. - 11.3 Statutory and voluntary deductions are appropriately authorised and correctly deducted. - 11.4 Third party submissions and payments are timely and accurate. - 11.5 All payments and statutory documentation given to staff are timely, accurate and paid to bona fide employees. - 11.6 Payroll master file and payroll processing are secure and confidential. - 11.7 Payroll accounts and reports are reconciled and reviewed monthly. - 11.8 PRSA's are correctly stated and accounted for. - 11.9 Terminations of employment are properly assessed, authorised, and recorded. - 11.10 Third party funders of staff are invoiced.

+11.1 All staff pay, and benefits are at the authorised rates in force at the time and have the necessary approval in line with CEO and Board decisions.